clhenrick/portfolio/pages/cv.md

 San Francisco, CA

 One part data wrangler, one part cartographer, and several parts web developer for [Stamen Design](http://stamen.com).

-- Prototyped and built highly customized web applications with technologies such as AWS, Heroku, React, Redux, Leaflet, CARTO, and D3JS.
+- Prototyped and built highly customized web applications with a focus on interactive mapping and data visualization.
+- Utiziled web development technologies such as React, Redux, Leaflet, CARTO, D3JS, Git, AWS, Heroku.
 - Designed and created tiled basemaps using data from OpenStreetMap and Natural Earth with technologies such as Make, PostGIS, CartoCSS, and Mapnik.

 ### Radish Lab